fabiofenoglio/lelo-f1-web-sdk/README.md

 This is an unofficial vanilla JavaScript  client based on the new Web Bluetooth API.

+### PLEASE NOTE: this project evolved into the newer and more powerful HUB prototype that you can check out  on [github.com/fabiofenoglio/lelo-f1-hub](https://github.com/fabiofenoglio/lelo-f1-hub)

 ### WARNING: Work in progress!
 Currently developing on Chrome.

 See the [Simple working demo](https://fabiofenoglio.github.io/lelo-f1-web-sdk/example.html)